pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

     recent change only

 1. Look over `LATEST_CHANGES.md` and clean up.
 Make sure any API changes are in the `breaking changes` section.
 Use the good version of `LATEST_CHANGES.md` as the new addition to `CHANGELOG.md`
-1. From root, run `./update_styleguide.sh` to update local versions of components

 1. Run `./test.sh` - one final check!